 What to Expect at Your Photo Session

 Mike and Jan Black work together as a team in a private location on Lake Grapevine in Flower Mound, Texas.
 The indoor studio is equipped with state of the art studio lights and light modifiers.
 Outside are outdoor photo locations with the deep woods of Lake Grapevine as a backdrop.
-We will also meet clients at outdoor locations of their choosing.
+We also meet clients at locations of their choosing.

 In the event the session does not go as planned-such as a young client unhappy to be photographed-then we re-schedule and re-shoot at no extra charge.

+Portrait sessions are scheduled at 10AM and 6PM each week day and 10AM, 2PM, and 6PM on Saturdays.
+Email us and request a date and time that is good for you.
 Please include a contact phone number, an email address and the names and ages of the subjects to be photographed.
 I will email you back to confirm your reservation and then send a reminder email a few days before the session.

 Pricing